SynfiniDLT/daml-tokenization-toolkit/wallet-views/README.md

 #### 4. Run the application

-The API and projection runner are packaged as a single JAR file.
-When the application is run, the API starts automatically, but to start the projection need to be started by issuing a HTTP request to the API.

 Create an `application.properties` file by copying the example from `src/main/resources/application.properties`.
 The following properties can be modified as required but the others should not be altered: